The 10 Best Bus Tours in New Zealand 🚍 [2023]

 Grand Pacific Tours

-With an impressive number of activity inclusions, 3.5-star accommodation and amount of included meals, Grand Pacific Tours provides a great value-for-money national bus tour for older solo travellers, couples or groups of friends.
+With an impressive number of activity inclusions, 3.5-star accommodations and the amount of included meals, Grand Pacific Tours provides a great value-for-money national bus tour for older solo travellers, couples or groups of friends.
 Everything is organised for you in this all-inclusive coach tour, so just enjoy!
 The tours can be compared to The 5 Best New Zealand Tours for Seniors (Over 40s, 50s & 60s).

 Inclusions with Grand Pacific Tours